Why Is Your Cat Puking Like They Partied All Night?

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Barf.
-Puke.
-Hurl.
-That there are so many synonyms for vomiting just goes to show you how common it is.
-But while you can typically pinpoint what caused you to do so (tequila shots, bad sushi, witnessing someone else throw up), diagnosing your cat isn’t so simple.
+OK, your cat threw up again.
+Your first thought is probably, “Ew, gross.”
+But your second thought might be, “Oh no, what’s happening?”
+While you can typically pinpoint what caused you to hurl (tequila shots, bad sushi, or, oh, God — seeing someone else throw up), diagnosing your cat isn’t so simple.
 Sometimes it was just a case of cat nausea, and a bout of vomiting did the trick.
 No biggie.
 Other times, it’s the first sign of a serious issue.
 Knowing what health concerns could be to blame is a good start to figuring out why your cat keeps throwing up.

 Vomiting or Regurgitation?